itswhiteboard/Password-Generator/README.md

 Password Encryption / Decryption - Password_Cryptopgrahy.py

+# Coming Soon

-PassMan is an updated version coming with a built in Password Manager, plus all of the features you see here.
+**PassMan is an updated version coming in the near future with a built in Password Manager, plus all of the features you see here.**